rust-console/gba/book/src/the-hardware-memory-map.md

 * **Access:** Read any, single bytes _sometimes_ mirrored (see text).
 * **Wait Cycles:** Video Memory Wait (see text)

-Video RAM is the memory for what you want the display controller to be displaying.
-The GBA actually has 6 different display modes (numbered 0 through 5), and depending on the mode you're using the layout that you should imagine VRAM having changes.
+Video RAM tells the display controller what to draw on the screen.
+The GBA actually has 6 different display modes (numbered 0 through 5).
+Depending on the mode you're using, the way the controller uses the VRAM changes.
 Because there's so much involved here, I'll leave more precise details to the following sections which talk about how to use VRAM in each mode.

-VRAM can't be written to in individual bytes.
-If you try to write a single byte to background VRAM the byte gets mirrored like with PALRAM, and if you try with object VRAM the write gets ignored entirely.
-Exactly what address ranges those memory types are depends on video mode, but just don't bother with individual byte writes to VRAM.
+You can't write to VRAM in individual bytes.
+If you try to write a single byte to background VRAM, the byte gets mirrored like with PALRAM.
+And if you try with object VRAM the write gets ignored entirely.
+What is VRAM and what is object VRAM depends on the video mode.
 If you want to change a single byte of data (and you might) then the correct style is to read the full `u16`, mask out the old data, mask in your new value, and then write the whole `u16`.

-VRAM follows the same "Video Memory Wait" rule that PALRAM has.
+VRAM follows the same "Video Memory Wait" rule as PALRAM.

 ### Object Attribute Memory (OAM)